wulf7/utouch/README.md

-# utouch - FreeBSD driver for absolute USB HID mouses
+# utouch - FreeBSD driver for absolute USB HID mices

-utouch - driver for absolute USB HID mouses emulated by some virtualization systems like Virtual Box, BHyve etc. It uses evdev protocol to communicate with userland applications like libinput and xf86-input-evdev.
+utouch - driver for absolute USB HID mices emulated by some virtualization systems like Virtual Box, BHyve etc. It uses evdev protocol to communicate with userland applications like libinput and xf86-input-evdev.
 The driver should be installed in to the guest FreeBSD system.
 Host system should be